Petr1Furious/manhunt-plugin/README.md

 For a quick start with all players, execute "/manhunt join1 [nickname]", where "nickname" is the speedrunner name.
 All the other players will be chosen as hunters.

+After the game finishes, the host can either finish it by running "/manhunt end" or start another round with the same speedrunner and hunters by running "/manhunt start".

 ## Example